-A Quick History Of Suits
+A Quick History Of Men’s Suits

 The Forties saw pant waists go high and smoking jackets slink on in, before WWII dispelled all sense of luxury, as clothing rations lent their utilitarian effect to suits for men with boxier, grey shapes dominating the Fifties.

-But it was the Sixties era that today’s modern suit owes its heritage to: those passionate Italians and maestros of needle and thread who saw the importance of tailoring and a flawlessly fitting suit for men.
+But it was the Sixties era that today’s modern mens suit owes its heritage to: those passionate Italians and maestros of needle and thread who saw the importance of tailoring and a flawlessly fitting suit for men.

 Breaking It Down

-Suits for men are an investment piece.
+Men’s suits are an investment piece.
 And warrant much pre-thought, as there any many differences when buying off the rack.
 We’re here to dispel the complexities of the elusive suit for men – one shawl lapel, full canvas lining and single-breast cut at a time.

 Fused Vs. Canvassed